google-site-verification: googleafb0e2d4513d051f.html

 2. Wordmark Logos

 Wordmarks are a very common logo design style.
-Fairly self-explanatory, wordmark logos are typography based and rely on the letterforms for their design.
+Fairly self-explanatory, wordmark logos are typographic designs and rely on the letterforms for their design.

-While you may be inclined to think that this type of logo is an easy one to design, a great brand designer will make careful and deliberate choices when it comes to selecting the typography that best suits your brand.
+While you may be inclined to think that this type of logo is an easy one to design, a great brand designer will make careful and deliberate choices when it comes to selecting the typography that best suits your brand and communicates the right tone.

 Having a solid understanding of typography is key to an effective wordmark logo.
 You have serif fonts that are more traditional and formal, sans serif fonts that offer a clean, modern look, and script fonts that offer a more elegant touch.
 Your designer may even choose to design custom letters for your brand.